ricardomiranda/sparkMonoid/article/README.md

 ```

 The above operation is not a monoid; there is no closure on this operation.
 The operation's result is not of the same type as its arguments.

+In the  next section I will present a solution with Spark's aggregate function, that uses this non monoid approach.
+Right afterwards I will transform it into a monoid and show a solution with Spark's reduce function.

 ### Using Spark's aggregate function ###